ElektraInitiative/libelektra/doc/dev/kdb-operations.md

 ## `close` Operation

 The `close` operation is very simple.
-It just frees up all resources used by a `KDB` instance.
+It simply frees up all resources used by a `KDB` instance.